- Dr Autumn Roesch-Marsh

 I value knowledge exchange and have been invited to run workshops and seminars for Local Authorities (including City of Edinburgh, Glasgow and Fife) and for Voluntary Sector organisations (such as the Edinburgh Development Group) and Centres for social work and social policy research such as the Centre for Excellence for Looked After Children, the Centre for Youth and Criminal Justice, and With Scotland.

 I have an interest in Action Research approaches and I am keen to work in partnership with students, social work practitioners and service users to develop research.
-Research includes the Camphill Communities Social Pedagogy Pilot Evaluation which was funded by the Scottish Government as part of the Keys to Life strategy.
-You can see me talking about this project in a film made by Camphill Scotland.
-An example of recent Action Research which was co-produced with practitioners includes the Engaging Children and Young People in Group Decision Making project with partners in the City of Edinburgh Council.
-Findings from this study have recently been published in the journal Child & Family Social Work.
+Action research project have included the Camphill Communities Social Pedagogy Pilot Evaluation, the Engaging Children and Young People in Group Decision Making project with partners in the City of Edinburgh Council.

-I have just completed the Froebel Trust funded project - Supporting migrant and BME children’s transitions to primary school project with partners Dr Fiona Morrison, Dr Christina McMellon and the MCFB.
+I also have an interest in transitions and integration, publications related to my Froebel Trust funded project Supporting migrant and BME children’s transitions to primary school with partners Dr Fiona Morrison, Dr Christina McMellon and the MCFB are under development.
+The project sought to develop our understanding of the needs of migrant and BME children and their families during the transtition from early years services to primary school.

-I am currently supervising five PhD students.
-Topics include: Kinship Care, Adoption Disruption, Foster Care Recruitment, Therapuetic Schools in the USA and Child Protection Decision Making in Health Visiting.
+I am currently supervising seven PhD students.
+Topics include: Carer Leaver Outcomes, Poverty and Social Work Decision Making in Children and Families, Kinship Care, Adoption Disruption, Foster Care Recruitment, Therapuetic Schools in the USA and Child Protection Decision Making in Health Visiting.

 I moved to Scotland from the USA after completing my undergraduate degree at Georgetown University in Washington, DC.
 I worked for a number of years in the voluntary sector before undertaking a Master in Social Work at the University of Edinburgh.
 After qualifying as a social worker I worked in various child and family focused settings including residential child care, the community and schools.
 I have experience of teaching in both the further education and higher education sector and completed my PhD in Social Work at the University of Edinburgh in 2011.